metomi/rose/sphinx/user-guide/configuration-metadata.rst

   Another useful Rose built-in widget to use is the array element aligning :ref:`page widget <conf-ed-cust-pages>`, ``rose.config_editor.pagewidget.table.PageArrayTable``.
-You can set this for a section or namespace to make sure each *n* th variable value element lines up horizontally.
+You can set this for a section or namespace to make sure each *n*-th variable value element lines up horizontally.
 For example:

   .. code-block:: rose